This blog may contain affiliate links. Read our disclosure policy for more info.

 This tour really does hit the highlights of Baños and is a great way to experience the outdoor beauty.
 It includes transportation from your hotel in Quito, entrance fees, and your guides, but does not include any food or drinks.
 Be sure to pack snacks and extra cash!

-Prices range from $89 USD to $109 USD, depending on group size and date.
 It’s definitely a long day, but totally worth it if you’re short on time in Ecuador.
-Plus with over 400 5-star reviews, this tour is a winner in my book – see all the positive things people are saying here!
+Plus, with over 500 five-star reviews, this tour is a winner in my book—see all the positive things people are saying here!

 8. Learn to cook Ecuadorian food